Towards defending crosstalk-mediated attacks in multi-tenant quantum computing: Attacker-victim setup

+{\textbf{\textit{Scenario 1: No Attack.}}} In this scenario, Grover's search circuit is run on the three computation qubits (labeled green in Fig.~\ref{fig:layout}).
+In this scenario, no attack circuit is being executed.

+{\textbf{\textit{Scenario 2: No Attack with DD.}}} To establish a reference for the application of DD sequences, in this scenario, DD gate sequences (either XX or XYXY) are applied in idle time windows of computation qubits while running Grover's search algorithm.
+These windows can be found after the transpilation of the control-control-$Z$ ($CCZ$) gate to the native basis gates of ibm\_brisbane QPU.
+In practice, we used the built-in qiskit module \textit{PadDynamicalDecoupling} to automatically schedule DD sequences.
+Similar to Scenario~1, no attack is executed in this scenario.

-{\it Scenario 2: With Attack.} In this scenario, Grover's search circuit is executed similarly to the attack-free one, but here an attack takes place by executing a sequence of CNOT gates on the pairs adjacent pairs of attack qubits.
-The number of CNOT gates is gradually increased by 1, up to a total of 45, with the CNOTs evenly distributed across the duration of Grover's search execution.
-To avoid nullification of the CNOT trail by optimization cycle of the qiskit transpiler, delays are inserted between the CNOT operations, and the entire sequence is visualized using the schedule feature of the IBM Qiskit library.
+{\textbf{\textit{Scenario 3: Attack without Mitigation.}}} In this scenario, Grover's search circuit is executed similarly to Scenario~1, but here an attack takes place by executing a sequence of CNOT gates on the adjacent pairs of attack qubits surrounding the victim circuit (red qubits in Fig.~\ref{fig:layout}).
+Three different attack vectors were tested that correspond to three different initial states for the attack qubits (\(\ket{0}\), \(\ket{1}\), and \(\ket{+}\) for the control qubit and \(\ket{0}\) for target qubit).
+We perform tests for each attack vector with an increasing number of CNOT gates, up to a total of 45.
+The CNOT gates are evenly distributed across the duration of Grover's search execution.
+To avoid nullification of pairs of CNOT gates by the optimization cycle of the qiskit transpiler, delays are inserted between the CNOT gates, and the entire sequence is implemented using the {\it Schedule} and {\it timeline\_drawer} features of the IBM qiskit library.
 The condensed circuit for this scenario is illustrated in Fig.~\ref{fig:with-attack}.

-{\it Scenario 3: Attack \& Mitigation.} The last scenario, illustrated in Fig.~\ref{fig:with-attack-mit}, includes all the components of the 2nd scenario, but with additional attack-mitigation measures, including qubit spacing and DD, introduced to protect the victim's circuit.
-A detailed account of the measures we have considered is given is section Methods and Results below.
+{\textbf{\textit{Scenario 4: Attack with Mitigation.}}} The last scenario, illustrated in Fig.~\ref{fig:with-attack-mit}, includes all the components of the Scenario~3, in addition to including mitigation measures.
+We tested and compared the effectiveness of application of DD (XX or XYXY), including a qubit buffer, and combination of the two, as means of protecting the victim's circuit.
+Importantly, the implementation of DD sequences in this scenario is executed exactly the same manner as in Scenario~2.
+We note while our study treats mitigation as a user-level choice for experimental clarity, quantum computing providers could implement these measures automatically during qubit allocation.